Korea Naval Academy

-Republic of Korea Naval Academy is a four-year military academy located in Jinhae, South Korea.
+The Republic of Korea Naval Academy is a four-year military academy located in Jinhae, South Korea.
 Established in 1946, it is the oldest of the 3 service academies of Korea.
 The school educates naval midshipmen for commissioning primarily into the Republic of Korea Navy and the Republic of Korea Marine Corps, and is administered by a superintendent with the rank of vice admiral.

 Location

 The ROKNA is located in Jinhae, a district of Changwon, South Korea.
 Jinhae is almost completely surrounded by mountains covered with pine trees.
 This city is famous for its annual cherry blossom festival, called Gunhangje (Naval Port Festival), every spring.
 The festival, which started in 1963, is an artistic and cultural event.
 The city also hosts global events with the promotion of arts and flowers.

 The reason why the Naval Academy is located in Jinhae is that Jinhae is a strategically important location.
 Before ROKNA was founded, the Japanese army used Jinhae as a military base.
-There are many islands in the sea in front of the Naval Academy which makes waves weaker, making the port both safe for use and hard to access for an enemy.
+There are many islands in the sea in front of the Naval Academy which makes waves weaker, making the port both safe for use and hard to access for an enemy fleet.